 DAY 2: SEVILLE

 For the second day in Seville, we focused on the southern section from Barrio de Santa Cruz and the Alcazar down to Plaza España.
-Here are a few suggestions.
+This will give you a good taste of the different sides of the city in 2 days.
+Here is what we did:

-1. Hospital de los Venerables – This former hospice was converted into an art gallery containing some of Seville’s most treasured paintings.
-Don’t miss Room 7, which has 12 extraordinary masterpieces by Zurburán, Montanes, Murillo, El Greco, and Velázquez.
+• Hospital de los Venerables – This former hospice was converted into an art gallery containing some of Seville’s most treasured paintings.
+Don’t miss Room 7, which has 12 extraordinary masterpieces by Zurburán, Montañés, Murillo, El Greco, and Velázquez.

-2. Real Alcázar – The sprawling palace of the Christian Kings is an important site of Moorish history in Spain.
-The Palacio del Rey Don Pedro contains some of the best examples of Mudéjar architecture in Seville and the walk along the garden walls is excellent.
+• Real Alcázar – The sprawling palace of the Christian Kings is an important site of Moorish history in Spain.
+The Palacio del Rey Don Pedro contains some of the best examples of Mudéjar architecture in Seville.

 After sightseeing during the day, we went to Alameda de Hércules for the evening.
 This is a great local neighbourhood with excellent nightlife.